edwardelton/Terminal-PortfolioVue/README.md

 > # Informations

-* This portfolio was made in 2021, it is old.
+* This portfolio was made in 2021.

 <br/>